Jeffrey D. Weidenhamer, Director, Trustees’ Distinguished Professor of Chemistry

 Honors Study Abroad Experience

 An Honors student participating in a Study Abroad Experience with an academic component related to the Honors Program Mission Statement may submit a petition requesting a waiver of the Honors Elective.
-This petition available on the Honors Program website must be approved prior to the beginning of the Study Abroad Experience and will be reviewed by the Honors Advisory Committee.
+This petition, available from the Honors Program Coordinator, must be approved prior to the beginning of the Study Abroad Experience and will be reviewed by the Honors Advisory Committee.
 At the request of this committee, the Honors Program Director may require a student to complete additional work beyond the normal expectations of the Study Abroad Experience in order to waive the Honors Elective.
 In particular, Study Abroad Experiences connected directly to Ashland University courses will almost always require a student to complete additional work.
 The student must submit a Course Substitution and Waiver Form signed by his/her advisor and the Honors Program Director upon completion of the Study Abroad Experience to the Office of Record’s and Registration.
 No Honors Program academic credit will be awarded for this experience, although the student may receive academic credit from the university.

 Honors designated core courses will be capped at 20 students, with Honors students given first priority during registration.
 A non-Honors student may take an Honors designated core course if it is not fully enrolled and the student receives permission from the Director of the Honors Program in consultation with the instructor.
 An Honors course taken with the S/U option will not count towards fulfilling Honors Program curricular requirements (except for HON 310).
 Note that an Honors Core course taken with an S/U option will count towards completing a category of the Core curriculum, but it will not count as one of the required Honors designated Core courses.

 Course Number and Title

 HON 101 1st Year Honors Seminar